groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/rendering-basics/render-rar-files-groupdocs-viewer-java/_index.md

 - **Explanation**: Use `HtmlViewOptions` with specific folder settings to target and render individual folders within a RAR archive.

 By following these steps, you can effectively use GroupDocs.Viewer for Java to manage and convert your RAR files into various formats.

+## Conclusion

+This tutorial equips you with the knowledge to effortlessly convert RAR archives into accessible formats like HTML, JPG, PNG, and PDF using GroupDocs.Viewer for Java.
+You’ll learn step-by-step implementation details, including rendering specific folders and retrieving archive information, enhancing your document management capabilities.
+Whether for web viewing, previews, or sharing, these techniques streamline how you handle RAR files in your Java applications.

+### FAQ's

+1. **Can I convert password-protected RAR files with GroupDocs.Viewer for Java?**

+Yes, but you need to provide the password in the options to unlock and view protected archives.

+2. **Is it possible to render only specific pages or folders within a RAR?**

+Absolutely, you can specify folders or pages to render using dedicated options like `setFolder()` within the rendering settings.

+3. **Which output formats does GroupDocs.Viewer support for RAR files?**

+It supports HTML, JPG, PNG, and PDF formats, providing flexible options for viewing and sharing.

+4. **Do I need a license to use GroupDocs.Viewer for Java?**

+A free trial is available; for full features and long-term use, purchasing a license or obtaining a temporary license is recommended.

+5. **Can I automate RAR conversions in a Java application?**

+Yes, you can embed the provided code examples into your Java projects to automate batch conversions seamlessly.